dawidchyrzynski/arduino-home-assistant/README.md

 Initially it was optimized to work on Arduino Uno with Ethernet Shield, but I successfully use it on ESP8266/ESP8255 boards in my projects.

+## Features

+* MQTT discovery (device is added to the Home Assistant panel automatically)
+* Auto reconnect with MQTT broker

 ## Examples

 * [Binary Sensor](examples/binary-sensor/binary-sensor.ino)